 - The Prize is the responsibility of the College of Clinical Psychologists.

-- The College of Clinical Psychologists will appoint a selection committee including the Chair of the College of Clinical Psychologists, two members of the National Executive Committee of the College of Clinical Psychologists, and one program convener of an accredited Clinical Psychology University program nominated by the chairperson of the College of Clinical Psychologists, to be responsible for recommending an appropriate recipient to the Board.
+- The College will appoint a selection committee including the Chair of the College of Clinical Psychologists, two members of the National Executive Committee of the College of Clinical Psychologists, and one program convener of an accredited Clinical Psychology University program nominated by the chairperson of the College, to be responsible for recommending an appropriate recipient to the Board.

 - The Prize will be presented at the Society's Annual Conference.

 - If in any year the selection committee considers that no suitable candidate has been nominated for the Prize, the unexpended net annual income may be added to the Ian Matthew Campbell Prize Fund and thereby augment the amount available to be awarded in subsequent years.

 - Nominees must hold at least the grade of Member of the APS

 - The Nominees must hold or be eligible to hold the grade of Member of the College of Clinical Psychologists

 - The Society, through the College of Clinical Psychologists, will call for nominations from the membership of the Society.

 - The proposer and seconder will each be required to present a brief report supporting the nomination and giving details of the candidate's suitability.

 - Nominations should include the name and contact details of the organisation which will receive the award on behalf of the nominee, including confirmation of the Australian Taxation Office Deductible Gift Recipient status of that organisation.